-However, there are other ways to launch Sticky Notes too, and you can find them all described in this article: 10 ways to start Sticky Notes in Windows (all versions).
+Note that there are many other ways to launch Sticky Notes, and you can find them all in this article: How to open Sticky Notes in Windows 10 and Windows 11.

-If you want to create new notes, click or tap on the + (plus) button on the top-left corner of any note already found on your desktop.
-The note must be active, to see the + button, which means that you need to select it with a click or tap inside the note.
+If you want to create new notes, click or tap the + (plus) button on the top-left corner of any note already found on your desktop.
+The note must be active to see the + button, which means that you need to select it with a click or tap inside the note.
 The same applies to the main Sticky Notes window, with the exception that the + (plus) button is active all the time.

 Keep in mind that the newly created note uses the same color as the note where you pressed the + button.
 However, you can change its color later.